ncbi/PSSS-Bytes2Biology/contig_blast/README.md

 * parse_bioit_tab.py
   * Python script to parse BLAST tabular output produced by BLAST (see run_virus.sh or run_bac.sh to see BLAST -output values)
   * Produced data in virus.csv and bacteria.csv
+  * INvoked with "parse_bioit_tab.py INPUT 95 0.9 0" to produce csv files.
+CHange last arg to 1 for verbose output.

+* virus_tab.gz
+  * Results from BLAST search of viral CDS